your internet guide to all things catfish

 Approximately one year had

 At this point I did not know the sex ratio of them

-but I placed a few PVC pipes
+but I placed a few PVC pipes in the tank "just

-back into the fish house beside some young Apistogramma
+the fish house beside some young Apistogramma

 macmasteri, ever hopeful the pipes went along